rupertparry/fup/README.md

 # FUP – A simple tool for putting files up.

 **fup** is a simple command-line tool for sharing links to files.
-It uses a unique hash of a file based on the creation date & your username to act as a unique file ID and keep everything in sync.
+It uses a hash a file's creation date & your username to act as a unique file ID and keep everything in sync.

 - ✨ Share a unique URL for a file by running `fup myfile.png`